 We chose to feature the Enchanted Plaid in Pink – because, you guys, PLAID!
 And PINK!
 Best of all, it’s printed on the bias so you get that fabulous diamond pattern without having to cut and work with bias-cut fabric.
-We chose the pretty Enchanted Main in Mint for the reverse of our Perfect A-Line dress and Knot or Not Headband.
+We chose the pretty Enchanted Main in Mint for the reverse of our Perfect A-Line dress for Baby and Knot or Not Headband.
 As coordinates, we’re using the collection’s sweet little dots in Mint and Pink.
 You can see the rest of the Enchanted collection here.
 These fabrics were provided to us free of charge so we could bring you this post and free tutorial, but all opinions are our own.
 Be sure to read all the way to the bottom to find out how to enter to win a bundle of Enchanted of your very own!

 An A-line dress is a great canvas for embellishments like applique or pockets, and we created some sweet and simple little foldover patch pockets we want to share with you today.

 You’ll need only scraps of two coordinating fabric for the foldover patch pockets (one for the main side and one for the reverse, which will show as the folded-over top portion), a snap or button, a little fusible or sew-in interfacing, and our downloadable foldover patch pocket pattern piece here: TDDfoldoverpocket.pdf (182 downloads)